ATTENTION: College closed Wednesday due to severe weather. More

 Columbus State Community College’s Criminal Justice program annually conducts a Peace Officer Basic Training Academy (police academy), fully certified through the Ohio Peace Officer Training Commission (OPOTC).
 This certification is required of any and all persons seeking to become a police officer in the State of Ohio.

-Our academy is embedded within a two-year associate’s degree program where attendees attend college classes the for the first year (3 semesters) of the program and then participate in academy training classes the second year in both Autumn & Spring semesters (fourth & fifth semesters in the plan of study), culminating in the State Certification Exam conducted by the Ohio Peace Officer Training Academy.
+Our academy is embedded within a two-year associate’s degree program where attendees attend college classes the for the first year (3 semesters) of the program and then participate in academy training classes the second year over a two-semester period, culminating in the State Certification Exam conducted by the Ohio Peace Officer Training Academy.
 Throughout the academy, participants are additionally tested on a variety of technical training skills to include Physical Fitness, Self-Defense, Firearms, Emergency Vehicle Operation and First Aid/CPR.
 Individuals must pass each individual technical skill testing measure to be permitted to sit for the final OPOTC Certification Exam.

 - Hold a valid Ohio driver’s license